jiaweihli/gitlab-formula/README.rst

 Make sure to change "localhost" to the fully-qualified domain name of your host serving GitLab where necessary
 $ sudo -u git -H vim /home/git/gitlab/config/gitlab.yml

+And change "server" to the fully-qualified domain name of your host serving GitLab where necessary
+$ sudo vim /etc/nginx/sites-available/gitlab

 .. note::